 This is perhaps the most important question.
 You should know when to stop.
 Every model should have segments, instead of being one never-ending one.
 Set a timeline of sale.
 When should you have an inventory of products ready when the current lot is sold out.

 In this example, you’re trying to sell 40 products first in one month.
 So as they get sold out, you still have 60 more products in your inventory that you can sell in month two.
-And in case the number of orders increase in month one, you still have stock to fulfill those.
+And in case the number of orders increases in month one, you still have stock to fulfill those.

-Smart goal framework is only smart when you know how to ask the right questions to induce the right results.
+The SMART goal framework is only smart when you know how to ask the right questions to induce the right results.

 A perfect SMART goal template is one that is easy to grasp and flexible enough for tweaks.
 It should be such that it does not intimidate and should rather educate.
 The best SMART goal template is one that is free of jargon and can be implemented in various business schemes and scenarios with slight changes.